Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Optimization

 \subsubsection{The case of ill-posed problem}

 Up to this point, we assumed that the weight matrix $\bfW$ is full-rank.
-If the matrix $\bfW$ is degenerate, then the problem \eqref{eq:wls} may become ill-posed.

 As we have mentioned, the problem \eqref{eq:wls} for a degenerate weight matrix $\bfW$ can be ill-posed, since the set $\overline \calD_r$ becomes not closed.
 This means that there are time series $\tsX$ such that the infimum of the objective function is not achieved at $\overline \calD_r$ and therefore the problem \eqref{eq:wls} cannot be solved.